 - For someone who has no experience with a clutch at all (i.e. someone who has never driven a stick-shift), there is less risk of “abusing” the clutch through overheating, because of the fact that this wet-clutch system runs cooler.

 - Potentially longer clutch life due to the oil-immersed design of this clutch system.

 - BCS offers an extended warranty of 5 years total on this clutching system (3 years on standard clutch).
 (Interestingly, BCS only started offering this “extended” warranty after sales were bad on the PowerSafe models for the first 2 years…they needed an extra “hook”.)

-- Requires more frequent transmission oil changes, with oil filter changes: 30 hours for the initial break-in oil, then every 100 working hours (or once a year, whichever comes first)…an extra expense, especially since the oil filter is ONLY available through BCS dealers, with a retail price around \$14.
-(And…if you do not perform oil/filter changes as per BCS’s schedule, the warranty on the clutch is VOID)
+- Requires more frequent transmission oil changes, with oil filter changes: 30 hours for the initial break-in oil, then every 100 working hours (or once a year, whichever comes first)…an extra expense, especially since the oil filter is ONLY available through BCS dealers, with a retail price around $20 (although we offer it at a discounted price).
+And…if you do not perform oil/filter changes as per BCS’s recommended schedule, the warranty on the clutch is VOID.

 - Tractors with this clutching system are NOT equipped with the higher “transport” gear that the “standard clutch” tractors have.
 If you plan on using a utility trailer with your walk-behind tractor, the lack of the faster “transport” speed can be a bummer.